 This is not an exhaustive list and is constantly changing as companies continue to establish mesothelioma trust funds.
 To find out if the company that exposed you or a loved one to asbestos has a trust fund, contact an attorney who specializes in mesothelioma claims.

 If you have been diagnosed with mesothelioma and the company where you used to work or that exposed you to asbestos has a trust fund, you may qualify for compensation through the fund.
 You may also be eligible to file a trust fund claim if you are the loved one of someone who has lost his or her life due to mesothelioma or who is too ill to file on his or her own.
+Individuals diagnosed with asbestos-related diseases, such as lung cancer or asbestosis, may also qualify for compensation.
 Trust funds have eligibility requirements that limit the number of people who can file a claim.

 The eligibility requirements to pursue compensation through an asbestos trust fund include: